 Finely chop the pitted dates into small bits.
 I like to cut each in half lengthwise and then chop in the other direction to form small cubes.

 In a large mixing glass bowl, add the chopped dates and boiling water.
 Cover the bowl with a plate to prevent the water from evaporating.
+You will use this water in the cake batter.
 Set aside for 10 minutes.

-Bring back the bowl with the date mixture, and stir in muscovado sugar, orange juice, olive oil, vanilla extract, and 1 tablespoon of orange zest, if you like its tangy flavor.
+Bring back the bowl with the date/water mixture - keep the water - and stir in muscovado sugar, orange juice, olive oil, vanilla extract, and 1 tablespoon of orange zest, if you like its tangy flavor.

 Add in flour, baking powder, baking soda, salt, and cinnamon.